dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * DONE Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
 * DONE Defect.
 If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
     * DONE When the popup is opened multiple times, the content scripts must skip the "load source" and "initialize RPC proxy" work.
 Use a flag on the `window` to keep track of the state.
     * DONE There is some other issue where if you execute "Scrape votes" multiple times, it just grows.
 Some old objects stay around.
 So when you execute it a second time, it kicks off two scrapers.
 And when you execute a third time, it kicks off three!
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
-* Clean up the References.
+* DONE Clean up the References.
 Organize MDN links together.
 * DONE Remove the 'votesPageLimit' from storage and instead use an input box in the extension popup.
 The storage is not worth the code complexity.
 Plus the feature is not even really useful.
 Might as well remove the code and make the limit even more obvious by putting it right next to the "Scrape votes" button.
 This removes the discovery problem for that config.

 ## Finished Wish List items